Beyond Baddies

 Hopefully, this reaches the audience who complain about the lack of meaningful romantic relationships to embracing the full spectrum of relationships that life offers (including the shallow, meaningless ones; they don’t last after all, so it’s all for nought anyway).
 May your garden be ever diverse and your heart open to the seasonal joys of baddies.

 But this seems like a cop-out to me.
-I disagree with this meaninglessness of the whole experience of “baddies” (I’m simply not going to address the hand-wavy explanation of why the above explanation wasn’t sexist since it really was deeply sexist).
-But going back to a more plausible and acceptable explanation of what I think dating and love can be which should make the cut of being ethical (Extraordinarily high standards only on this blog folks (Also to think that I deeply believe in anarchy and individual freedom and to then possibly make the above conclusion and leave you with that)).
-Right - so what are some of the pieces that I think are generally acceptable from all posts that I have made so far?
-Transactional relationship have the same charm as doing taxes.
-But there is the idea that its not necessarily that looks are better than personality or otherwise each one of those dimensions as it were have their own meaning and its not necessarily a balance sheet of x vs y valuation.
-The other would be Erich Fromm's ideals, which although is a high bar, there is a certain romanticism (pls laugh) that I have when it comes to committing to a certain ideal.
+I disagree with the meaninglessness of the whole experience of “baddies” (and I’m simply not going to address the hand-wavy explanation of why the above wasn’t sexist, since it really was deeply sexist).
+But going back to a more plausible and acceptable explanation of what I think dating and love can be, and what should meet the standard of being ethical (extraordinarily high standards only on this blog, folks—and to think that I deeply believe in anarchy and individual freedom, and might still draw the above conclusions and leave you with that).
+Right—so what are some of the pieces that I think are generally acceptable from all posts I have made so far?
+Transactional relationships have the same charm as doing taxes.
+It’s not necessarily that looks are more important than personality, or vice versa.
+Each of those dimensions, as it were, has its own meaning; it’s not necessarily a balance sheet of x vs. y valuation.
+Another view I appreciate is Erich Fromm’s ideals, which, although high-bar, have a certain romanticism (please laugh) that I appreciate when it comes to committing to an ideal.
 Then there is the other stuff.
-I agree with the ritual of friendship deep down I do think that its certainly necessary as compared to the other things.
-And lastly the garden which I think is great in its thought but lacks a certain, well, ethical dimension.
-I suppose one of the bits that I haven’t touched upon, and perhaps what lent itself well to a blog like investigation is how I feel about love.
-And I do think that my disposition towards it it rather on the negative side of things, or rather the skeptical side of things.
-I dislike the current status-quo of what love is and is perhaps what prompted me to start this whole ordeal of a series of blog posts.
-A general exalted status of love as a maxim in contemporary culture, quite honestly sickens me.
-Its bizarre that in the face of blatant tribalism and divisional politics and inter-cultural hate, our answer is to appeal to “love” and then call it a day (It’s not really that hard to mind your own business, and be polite to others around you.
-That really isn’t love).
-It feels like the commercialisation of love or what it could be has now the charm of recycling.
-So I suppose we could say, love in that sense I guess is dead and we have killed it (I sometimes wonder how many recycled bits I need to do to call it a day).
-But maybe it never even existed to begin with, somehow love seems to have the same arguments and elements in it as that of god.
-Its somehow omnipotent, omniscient and omnipresent and we just have to believe it to see it.
-Again I think its a giant cop-out.
-I am (if you had not gathered already), an atheist.
-Not because I can prove that god doesn’t exist, but rather be cause I do not want a god to exist and take away the wonder of all the intricacies that exist in the world (and the joy of discovering them), and ascribe it to some invisible being(s) who lives in the sky or up some mountain (river, forest, tree, IDK take your pick(s)).
-Its endlessly reductionist and again to me has the same charm as recycling (recycling the analogy is also recycling).
-And I sense a bit of the same happening with love as this universal maxim of sorts of endless giving, and this blank, unexamined thing to strive towards.
-Its strange because I do think that to a certain extent we as a society are unwilling to examine what love really means, is it dead?
-Did it really exist?
-Were all human connections and social relationships solved because we can repeat “Man is a social animal” - maybe we were social animals because that was the only way to survive.
-And then we invented money and we had a universal “Thing” to trade amongst ourselves for goods and utilities instead of building social ties for a sack of wheat or marrying the cow herder’s daughter.
+I agree with the ritual of friendship—deep down, I do think it’s certainly necessary compared to other things.
+And lastly, the garden analogy, which I think is great in its thought but lacks a certain, well, ethical dimension.
+I suppose one of the bits I haven’t touched upon, and perhaps why this lends itself well to a blog investigation, is how I feel about love.
+And I do think my disposition toward it is rather on the skeptical side.
+I dislike the current status quo of what love is, and it’s perhaps what prompted me to start this whole series of blog posts.
+The general exalted status of love as a maxim in contemporary culture, quite honestly, sickens me.
+It’s bizarre that, in the face of blatant tribalism, divisional politics, and inter-cultural hate, our answer is to appeal to “love” and then call it a day.
+(It’s really not that hard to mind your own business and be polite to others around you; that isn’t love.)
+It feels like the commercialization of love, or what it could be, now has the charm of recycling.
+So, I suppose we could say love, in that sense, is dead and that we have killed it.
+(I sometimes wonder how many recycled bits I need to repeat before I call it a day.)
+But maybe it never even existed to begin with.
+Somehow, love seems to have the same arguments and elements as those of God.
+It’s omnipotent, omniscient, and omnipresent—and we just have to believe it to see it.
+Again, I think it’s a giant cop-out.
+I am (if you hadn’t gathered already) an atheist—not because I can prove that God doesn’t exist, but rather because I don’t want a god to exist who would take away the wonder of all the intricacies in the world (and the joy of discovering them), ascribing them to some invisible being who lives in the sky or up some mountain (river, forest, tree—IDK, take your pick).
+It’s endlessly reductionist and, to me, has the same charm as recycling.
+(Recycling the analogy is also recycling.)
+And I sense a bit of the same happening with love as this universal maxim of endless giving, an unexamined thing to strive toward.
+It’s strange, because I do think that, to a certain extent, we as a society are unwilling to examine what love really means.
+Is it dead?
+Did it ever really exist?
+Were all human connections and social relationships solved because we can repeat “Man is a social animal”?
+Perhaps we were social animals because that was the only way to survive.
+And then we invented money, a universal “thing” to trade among ourselves for goods and utilities, instead of building social ties over a sack of wheat or marrying the cow herder’s daughter.

 As always, keep shenanigan!